hnraja/image_classification/README.md

 * images/
     * image source: https://pixabay.com/
     * contains images for testing
+* performance/
+    * contains all the performance evaluation files
 * performance.csv
     * contains information about models fit and their performance
 * performance_eval.py